kedacore/keda-docs/content/docs/2.10/operate/cluster.md

 Our industry has seen an evolution of TLS versions and some are more secure than another.
 For example, TLS1.0 and TLS1.1 have known vulnerabilities.

 By default, KEDA uses TLS1.2 as a minimum TLS version given it is the lowest version without vulnerabilities.
-However, if you need to support and older version you can configure it by using the environment variable `KEDA_HTTP_MIN_TLS_VERSION`.
+However, if you need to support another version you can configure it by using the environment variable `KEDA_HTTP_MIN_TLS_VERSION`.

 For example:
 ```yaml